From Small-World Networks to Comparison-Based Search: Problem Statement

 The edges in $\myset{L}$ are typically assumed to satisfy the following property: \begin{property} For every pair of distinct objects $x,t\in \Nn$ there exists an object $u$ adjacent to $x$ such that $(x,u)\in \myset{L}$ and $u\lst{t}x$. \end{property} In other words, for any object $x$ and a target $t$, $x$ has a local edge leading to an object closer to $t$.

 Recall that in the content search problem the goal was to find $t$ (starting from source $s$) using only accesses to a comparison oracle.
 Here the goal is to use such an oracle to route a message from $s$ to $t$ over the links in graph $G$.
-In particular, given graph $G$, we define \emph{greedy forwarding} \citep{kleinberg} over $G$ as follows.
-Let $\Gamma(s)$ be the neighborhood of $s$, \emph{i.e.}, $ \Gamma(s) = \{u\in \Nn\text{ s.t. }(s,u)\in \myset{L}\cup \myset{S} \}.$ Given a source $s$ and a target $t$, greedy forwarding sends a message to neighbor $w$ of $s$ that is as close to $t$ as possible, \emph{i.e.}, If $w\neq t$, the above process is repeated at $w$; if $w=t$, greedy forwarding terminates.
+In particular, given graph $G$, we define \emph{greedy forwarding} \cite{kleinberg} over $G$ as follows.
+Let $\Gamma(s)$ be the neighborhood of $s$, \emph{i.e.},

+Given a source $s$ and a target $t$, greedy forwarding sends a message to neighbor $w$ of $s$ that is as close to $t$ as possible, \emph{i.e.}, If $w\neq t$, the above process is repeated at $w$; if $w=t$, greedy forwarding terminates.

 Note that local edges, through Property~\ref{greedyprop}, guarantee that greedy forwarding from any source $s$ will eventually reach $t$: there will always be a neighbor that is closer to $t$ than the object currently having the message.
 Moreover, the closest neighbour $w$ selected through \eqref{closest} can be found using a comparison oracle.
 In particular, if the message is at an object $x$, $|\Gamma(x)|$ queries to the oracle will suffice to find the neighbor that is closest to the target.